jetbrains-academy/Functional_Programming_Scala/Pattern Matching/A Custom unapply Method/task.md

 In this example the code as a whole hasn't become shorter or more readable in any significant way, but depending on a situation, the possibility of moving logic that checks if an entity is valid for something to a separate place in your codebase, might prove valuable.

+### Exercise

+Given that each component in the RGB can only be in the range `0 ..
+255`, it only takes 8 bits.
+The 4 components of the RGB representation nicely pack into a 32-bit integer which allows for better memory use.
+Many operations with colors can be done by using bitwise operation over this integer representation directly.
+However, sometimes it's more convenient to access each of the components as a number, and it is where the custom `unapply` method may come in handy.

+Implement the `unapply` method for the int-based RGB representation.
+The alpha channel resides in the leading bits, followed by the red, green, and then blue.